LukasW01/caddy-cloudflare/SECURITY.md

 We will acknowledge receipt of your report within 24 hours and will send you a more detailed response within 72 hours.

-## Acknowledgments

-We would like to extend our gratitude to the security researchers who have helped make our project more secure.
-Your contributions are appreciated and valued.